Skip to content

 # Require certain packages

-config.REQUIRE_PACKAGES = "requirements.txt" # path relative to the current working directory
+config.REQUIRE_PACKAGES = "requirements.txt" # path is relative to the current working directory

 config.REQUIRE_PACKAGES = [